-The retained East Mill building's lower ground level is at risk of flooding that would be used as commercial space - plant rooms at this level are therefore proposed to be 'tanked'.
+The retained East Mill building's lower ground level is at risk of flooding.
+That level would be used as commercial space and so plant rooms at this level are therefore proposed to be 'tanked'.

-Unsurprisingly, the lower levels of the Wheelhouse that would also be used as commercial space are at risk of flooding.
+Unsurprisingly, the lower levels of the Wheelhouse, that would also be used as commercial space, are at risk of flooding.